-- Moutere Highway widening of out of context curves between Kelling Road and George Harvey Road (2018-2021). - Coastal Tasman Pipeline for delivery of water to the Coastal Tasman and Mapua areas (2018-2023) - This project is subject to review of its need, scope and timing.
+- Motuere Highway widening of out of curves between Kelling Road and George Harvey Road (2018-2021). - Coastal Tasman Pipeline for delivery of water to the Coastal Tasman and Mapua areas (2018-2023).

 • Funding has been allocated for ongoing Coastcare programmes during the 10 year period.